 What happens if you use an expired condom?

 But what if you don't have any other condoms in your house, and you go for the expired one anyway?
 (Or maybe you only noticed the packet's expiration date post-coitus, as you were cleaning up.)
 "Despite all the risks, both partners will benefit from using an expired condom versus no condom at all," Dr. Banfield says.
 If the expired condom was stored in a cool, dry place, it may work better than nothing, she says.
 But you're taking on a risk: It may not protect against all STIs.
 Planned Parenthood adds that if you're using a condom you know is expired and you're having P-in-V sex, it can't hurt to invoke the pull out method as an additional precaution against pregnancy.

 That said, if you can get new condoms, that's your best bet.
 (You can even order them ASAP on TaskRabbit or Postmates if you don't want to leave the house!)

 How long does it take condoms to expire?

 In general, most latex and polyurethane condoms will have an expiration date of about five years past the manufacture date, says Deborah Arrindell, vice president of health policy for the American Sexual Health Association.
 Polyisoprene condoms tend to have a shorter shelf life, but are still good for about three years, she says.
 And if you use non-latex natural condoms, like ones made out of sheepskin, keep in mind that they tend to have the shortest lifespan (and won't protect against STIs), Dr. Benfield says.

 How do you know if a condom is expired?

 Discovering a condom past its prime might be one small roadblock in your hookup, but there are so many other pleasurable sexual activities that don't involve penetrative intercourse or oral sex, like touching or mutual masturbation, Arrindell says.
-And hey, if you go on another date with this person, you'll be sure to be, you know, covered.
+And hey, the next time you get busy with this person, you'll be sure to be, you know, covered.